 MAREA is a Paris, Venice and New York-based design and storytelling studio.

 A collaborative practice operating through digital, physical, and conceptual formats relevant to today’s dynamically shifting media landscape.

-Founded by Daniel Lober and Alex Masulis, the studio works for a wide range of clients including travel and hospitality entities, food & wine brands, culinary specialists, and editorial publications worldwide.
+Founded by Daniel Lober and Alex Masulis, the studio works for travel and hospitality entities, food & beverage brands, culinary specialists, and editorial publications worldwide.

 Darkly aromatic smoke billows from a rack of prized chilhuacle chiles slowly roasting over hot coals, but Jorge “Moles” Léon doesn’t cough; he was practically raised on these pungent fumes.
 Léon earned the nickname “Moles” when Enrique Olvera (chef and owner of perennial “World’s Top 50” restaurant, Pujol, in Mexico City) decided his cooking needed to return to the roots of Mexican cuisine.
 Olvera turned to Oaxaca, to the incredibly labor-intensive dish, mole, to thousands of years of culinary knowledge humbly held in the hands of Jorge, master of moles, and our host for a remarkable tour of the Oaxacan region.